streamlit/docs/content/develop/concepts/architecture/fragments.md

 ## Defining and calling a fragment

-Streamlit provides a decorator to turn any function into a fragment function.
-When you call a fragment function that contains a widget, a user triggers a _partial rerun_ instead of a full rerun when they interact with that fragment's widget.
+Streamlit provides a decorator ([`st.experimental_fragment`](/develop/api-reference/execution-flow/st.fragment)) to turn any function into a fragment function.
+When you call a fragment function that contains a widget function, a user triggers a _partial rerun_ instead of a full rerun when they interact with that fragment's widget.
 During a partial rerun, your fragment function is re-executed.
 Anything within the main body of your fragment is updated on the frontend while the rest of your app remains the same.
-We will discuss what happens when you write to other containers within a fragment later on.
+We'll describe fragments written across multiple containers later on.

-Here is a basic example of defining and calling a fragment function:
+Here is a basic example of defining and calling a fragment function.
+Just like with caching, remember to call your function after defining it.

 ```ptyhon
 import streamlit as st